 Sunday, February 12th, 2023

-When saxophonist Alex Hitchcock brought his youthful and exceptionally talented quintet to the club back in 2019?, all members left a lasting impression on the audience.
+When saxophonist Alex Hitchcock brought his youthful and exceptionally talented quintet to the club in 2019?, they left a lasting impression on the audience.

-Alex returns with a new group, AuB, co-led by fellow saxophonist Tom Barford, and also featuring Fergus Ireland and James Maddren.
-These 'Young Lions' are making huge waves as part of the next generation of instrumental virtuosi intent on doing things their way and, as Jazzwise commented when reviewing their debut album, "this quartet is firing on all four cylinders."
+Four years on, Alex returns with a new group, AuB, co-led by fellow saxophonist Tom Barford, and also featuring Fergus Ireland and James Maddren.
+These 'New Jazz Messengers' are making huge waves as part of the next generation of instrumental virtuosi intent on doing things their way and, as Jazzwise commented when reviewing their debut album, "this quartet is firing on all four cylinders."

 Alex has worked as an Ambassador for the National Youth Jazz Collective, and in 2015 collaborated with promoters Serious to produce concerts at Rich Mix through their Young&Serious programme.
 In 2016, he completed a postgraduate course at the Royal Academy of Music.